sevenecks/lambda-moo-programming/tutorials/src/toaststunt-post-dillinger.md

 server_version -- returns a string giving the version number of the running MOO server str `server_version` ()

+**Function `load_server_options`**
+load_server_options -- This causes the server to consult the current values of properties on $server_options, updating the corresponding serveroption settings none `load_server_options` ()

+For more information see section Server Options Set in the Database..
+If the programmer is not a wizard, then E_PERM is raised.

 **Function: `server_log`**

 server_log -- the text in message is sent to the server log with a distinctive prefix (so that it can be distinguished from server-generated messages)